 There are diverse reasons as to why blood may appear in the stool, some of them benign or relating to diet.
-In other cases, the cause may be more serious and even life-threatening.
+However, more serious, even life-threatening, causes also exist.
 Genetics, physical health, and nutrition are factors that influence digestive system health.
-If you notice blood in your stool, call your doctor, as this may indicate internal bleeding.
-However, in most cases, blood in the stool is something less severe.
+Anyone who notices blood in their stool should call a doctor, as it may indicate internal bleeding.
+However, in most cases, blood in the stool is not this serious.

 Crohn's disease is an inflammatory bowel disease that causes long-lasting pain and other symptoms in the digestive system.
 The disease can affect any part of the digestive system, from the mouth all the way to the anus.
 The most common symptoms of Crohn's disease are diarrhea, abdominal pain, cramping, and fatigue.
 It can also cause bloody stools due to irritation of the digestive tract.

 Colon polyps are a type of growth in the intestines which may cause abdominal pain, a change in the color of the stool, or blood in the stool.
 Polyps are often non-cancerous, but some can develop into cancer.]There are three different types of colon polyps: hyperplastic, inflammatory, and adenomatous.
 While most hyperplastic and inflammatory polyps are noncancerous, adenomatous polyps are considered pre-cancerous and they can turn into cancer if left untreated.
 In some cases, you may notice dark stools, which indicate bleeding in the digestive tract.